 - 9 out of 10 of those served are housed

-Our goal is to continue to meet the needs of our clients and ensure minimal disruption to our services.
 Our staff is working extremely hard to keep program services operating as close to normal as possible.
 Although we are temporarily unable to process food donations at this time, financial donations are encouraged.
-Community members are invited to donate online through this secure giving link.
+Community members can help make this vision a reailty for our commuinty.
+You can donate online through this secure giving link.

 Due to the damage in our lobby and former Choice Pantry area, our building at 14th Street is currently closed to the public.
 Please click here to visit our Contacts page, to determine the best way to get in touch with the specific program or staff member you may be trying to reach.
 For the timebeing, we are unable to have a receptionist answering calls at our 14th Street location.
 If you call, you will hear a recording and a menu of programs/staff and phone extensions.
 The phone number of the new off-site Choice Pantry is provided on the recording, and folks seeking the Choice Pantry or volunteer services will need to call the new Choice Pantry number (also listed below).
 You can press the phone extension for our other staff and other 17 programs at any time during the recording.